mdaniyalalam/Ransomware-Behavior-Analysis-Simulation/README.md

 - `main.py` – Complete Python source code for the behavioral simulation frontend.
 - `backend_pseudocode.md` – Abstracted C++ architectural blueprint and cryptographic workflow logic.
-- `assets/` – Screenshots of the CustomTkinter UI.
+- `screenshots/` – Screenshots of the CustomTkinter UI.
+- `assets/` – Contains images used by the simulation.

 ---